Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

    Go to Lutgardis, exit into Melandru's Hope and cross the bridge to the other side of the river.
 Kill the Rhythm Drinker and get its wing.

+The rewards for the quest chain from Vasili Lutgardis can be saved up if needed.
+Talking to Vasili Lutgardis removes the quest item from the inventory and brings up the reward dialog.
+This frees up the inventory slot and allows cashing in the reward later.

+TODO: Incorporate the following:

-TODO: [Jun](https://wiki.guildwars.com/wiki/Jun) in HzH offers Artistic Endeavors.
++ [Jun](https://wiki.guildwars.com/wiki/Jun) in HzH offers Artistic Endeavors.
 The Sly Dredge is closest to Jade Flats (Kurzick), but it's on the opposite (west) side from where we reach Jade Flats.

 + Eternal Grove
-* Get the "Invoking the Saints" quest from Count zH
++ Get the "Invoking the Saints" quest from Count zH - all you need is to visit Vasburg Armory, Lutgardis Conservatory, Brauer Academy and Durheim Archives.
+Vasburg Armory and Durheim Archives are normally reachable after completing Eternal Grove, or by walking "backwards" from Unwaking Waters (Kurzick) after completing Unwaking Waters from the Luxon side and walking from Harvest Temple.